 Now, instead of spending my days…

-overwhelmed by stress and anxiety, constantly drained, and always restricting my diet,
+overwhelmed by stress and anxiety, running on E, and always restricting my diet,

 I spend my days…